alinatsikhanava/GettingNCleaningDataProject/README.md

 The repo contains:
 * `README.md` - overview of the repo
-* 'run_analysis.R' - the script that transforms raw data into tidy data
+* `run_analysis.R` - the script that transforms raw data into tidy data
-* 'tidy.txt' - the result tidy data set,
+* `tidy.txt` - the result tidy data set,
-* 'CodeBook.md' - a text file that describes the data and transformations performed to clean up the data.
+* `CodeBook.md` - a text file that describes the data and transformations performed to clean up the data.